offbynull/learn/Biology/input/input.md

    * Since 1 mole of `{kt} H_2` = 2g, 192 moles of `{kt} H_2` = 2 / 192 = 96g.
    * Since 1 mole of `{kt} H_2O` = 18g, 192 moles of `{kt} H_2O` = 18 / 192 = 10.666g.

+#### Limiting Reactant

-The example above was for the quantity of a single reactant_CHEM.
-Often times, more than 1 reactant_CHEM quantity is given.
+Often times, more than 1 reactant_CHEM quantity is given for a stoichiometric calculation.
 The reactant_CHEM(s) that ...

  * gets used up entirely during the reaction are called the `{bm} limiting reactant/(limiting reactant|limiting reagent)/i`(s).
  * have some amount remaining after the reaction are called `{bm} excess reactant/(excess reactant|excess reagent)/i`(s).